kevintruong/data-engineering-knowledge-base/01_compute/aws_compute_quiz.md

 **Answer: 2**

+Amazon Elastic Container Service (ECS) with the Fargate launch type

 **Explanation:**

 ```
-1 is incorrect.
+Amazon Elastic Container Service (ECS) with the EC2 launch type is incorrect.
 The EC2 launch type is not a fully managed service.
-2 is correct.
+Amazon Elastic Container Service (ECS) with the Fargate launch type is correct.
 The Fargate launch type is a fully managed service.
-3 is incorrect.
+Amazon Elastic Kubernetes Service (EKS) is incorrect.
 EKS is a managed service running the Kubernetes control plane.
 There are no specific requirements here for using Kubernetes so this is not the best option for quickly creating a platform for the developers.
-4 is incorrect.
+Amazon Elastic Container Registry (ECR) is incorrect.
 ECR is a registry for storing container images.
 ```

 ## **Quiz: How can auto scaling be implemented for the ECS cluster instances?**